kk-spartans/scholars-cup/01 - Introductory Questions/02 - Comparing everyday life across centuries/The Differences Between 1820 and 1920.md

-Made by claude-sonnet-4 because I was lazy:
+Made by claude sonnet 4 #ai because I was lazy:

 - In 1820, you woke up when the rooster felt like screaming at you.
 By 1920, you had an actual alarm clock that sounded like a train wreck but at least showed up on time.